Equity Value and Enterprise Value: The Complete Guide

 - Implied Value: What you believe the company is worth.
 This figure reflects your view of the company’s Cash Flow, Discount Rate, and Cash Flow Growth Rate based on your expectations.

-The second and third issues – the Assets and investors we’re including – explain the origins of Equity Value and Enterprise Value:
+The second and third points – the Assets and investors we’re including – explain the origins of Equity Value and Enterprise Value:

-- Equity Value: The value of ALL the company’s Assets, but only to EQUITY INVESTORS (common shareholders).
+- Equity Value Definition: The value of ALL the company’s Assets, but only to EQUITY INVESTORS (common shareholders).

-- Enterprise Value: The value of only the company’s core-business Assets, but to ALL INVESTORS (Equity, Debt, Preferred, and possibly others).
+- Enterprise Value Definition: The value of only the company’s core-business Assets, but to ALL INVESTORS (Equity, Debt, Preferred, and possibly others).

 You can calculate a single company’s Current Equity Value, Current Enterprise Value, Implied Equity Value, and Implied Enterprise Value.